Is it time to start over?

 Additionally, in certain circumstances where you have too much property, some may be taken in the bankruptcy and sold to pay off your creditors.
 But there are ways to avoid this.
 That is why it is so important to get expert advice to maximize the amount of property you get to keep in a bankruptcy.

 How can I afford bankruptcy help?

-Most people can stop paying on their bills for just one month and have enough money to pay for the services of a bankruptcy attorney to walk them through the process.
+Most people can stop paying their bills for just one month and have enough money to pay for the services of a bankruptcy attorney to guide them through the process.
 Credit cards or other forms of borrowing are not permitted because the immediate effect would be to discharge the money that you just borrowed.